shabin5785/Golang_notes/GO_1.md

 Pointers are comparable; two pointers are equal if and only if they point to the same var iable or both are nil.

+-Each time we take the address of a var iable or copy a pointer, we create new aliases or ways to identify the same var iable.
+For example, *p is an ali as for v.
+Pointer ali asing is useful because it allows us to access a var iable without using its name, but this is a double-e dged sword: to find all the statements that access a var iable, we have to know all its alias es.
+It’s not just pointers that create ali ases; aliasing also occurs when we copy values of other reference typ es li ke slices, maps, and channels, and even str ucts, arrays, and interfaces that contain these typ es